we will do it together

 STEP 3: Choose your sealer applicator.

-Pick the applicator tool that’s right for you.
-There are a few instances in which they may not be the best choice for your project, although aerosol sealers are commonly used for reasons of convenience:
+Pick the applicator tool that’s appropriate for you.
+There are a few instances in which they may not be the best choice for your project although aerosol sealers are used for reasons of convenience:

 When you have very thin grout lines and unsealed tiles, a sponge lets you seal larger parts of your toilet (walls or floors) easily by wiping over both surfaces simultaneously.

-For glazed tiles in which sealer won’t adhere, you will need to seal just the grout lines with an applicator brush or specialty applicator bottle with a rolling wheel on top.
+For glazed tiles where sealer won’t adhere, you’ll need to seal just the grout lines with an applicator brush or specialty applicator bottle with a rolling wheel on top.

-Whichever tool you select, read the manufacturer’s directions on how to seal grout before beginning.
+Whichever tool you choose, read the manufacturer’s instructions on how to seal grout before you begin.

 STEP 4: Apply sealer slowly and deliberately.